pelithne/AKS_security_workshop/notes.md

 For additional information on accessing VMs through Bastion, please refer to this [Microsoft Azure Bastion tutorial](https://learn.microsoft.com/en-us/azure/bastion/create-host-cli#steps)

-### Create an Azure Firewall in the Azure firewall subnet
+### Create an Azure Firewall and setup a UDR

+To secure your AKS outbound traffic, you need to follow these steps for a basic cluster deployment.
+These steps will help you restrict the outbound access to only certain FQDNs that are needed by the cluster.

 ````bash
 az network firewall create \